🎲Random Stuff Generator

 What types of stuff can this generator produce?

-Three types: Objects (300 vivid everyday object descriptions across 10 categories), Images (photos of everyday objects from Wikimedia Commons), and Facts(“Did you know?” snippets from Science, History, Nature, Space, Animals, and Food).
+Two types: Objects (300 vivid everyday object descriptions across 10 categories) and Images (photos of everyday objects from Wikimedia Commons).
+The All tab mixes both in one batch.

 What is the Objects tab?